stonepros/stone/doc/rados/operations/crush-map-edits.rst

 .. note:: Manually editing the CRUSH map is an advanced
 	  administrator operation.
-All CRUSH changes that are necessary for the overwhelming majority of installations are possible via the standard ceph CLI and do not require manual CRUSH map edits.
-If you have identified a use case where manual edits *are* necessary with recent Ceph releases, consider contacting the Ceph developers so that future versions of Ceph can obviate your corner case.
+All CRUSH changes that are necessary for the overwhelming majority of installations are possible via the standard stone CLI and do not require manual CRUSH map edits.
+If you have identified a use case where manual edits *are* necessary with recent Stone releases, consider contacting the Stone developers so that future versions of Stone can obviate your corner case.

 To edit an existing CRUSH map: